14 Questions to Ask Before Hiring Movers

 We’ve already talked about moving coverage, but there’s another side to it.
 Before you can get reimbursed for damaged or lost belongings, you need to contact your mover and go through its claims process.

-Ask your customer service rep what the claims process is like so you know what your recourse is in case something breaks or goes missing en route.
+Ask your customer service rep about the claims process so you know what your recourse is in case something breaks or goes missing en route.

 As with hidden fees, you should also check a company’s customer reviews to get answers to this question.
 If multiple customers complain that they didn’t get reimbursed, consider hiring a different company.